sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 ``set max_angle_inclination_rll = 600``
 ``set max_angle_inclination_pit = 600``

-* Increase small angle (so iNav will let you arm in any position) type this and save in CLI:
+* Increase small angle (so INAV will let you arm in any position) type this and save in CLI:
 ``set small_angle = 180``

 * If you wish for your fixed wing model to loiter instead of attempting a landing after RTH mode is selected & the model returning home, you can set the model to loiter by typing this and saving in CLI:
 ``set nav_rth_allow_landing = NEVER``

-* In iNav when the RTH mode is enabled, the model will climb FIRST then return home.
+* In INAV when the RTH mode is enabled, the model will climb FIRST then return home.
 If you set this value below, the model will **turn and then climb** on it's way back to the home position:
 ``set nav_rth_climb_first = OFF``
 (Generally the default would be more useful than possibly turning back into any scenery that caused the RTH)

-* In iNav the default RTH height is 10 metres (approx 32') which might be too low for flying sites with trees.
+* In INAV the default RTH height is 10 metres (approx 32') which might be too low for flying sites with trees.
 You can change this to 70 metres (approx 230') by setting this value in the CLI tab and typing save afterwards:
 ``set nav_rth_altitude = 7000``

 * If you intend to glide for more than 10 seconds it's suggested that you also set this value, so that the model doesn't "failsafe" by itself when using zero throttle during a glide: ``set failsafe_throttle_low_delay = 0``